E10 - Elective data > Courses Action: Constraints

 Example: 9FRE1 - Before rot - 9FRE2

-The below image shows this rule, and also the horizontal rule, meaning, in this example, that we want both 9FRE courses to be in the same line also.
+The image below shows this rule, along with the horizontal rule, indicating that both classes should also be in the same line.

 Constraint: Avoid

-Courses or classes may be forced to run on a different line as another course or class by using the 'Avoid' constraint.
+Classes may be forced to run on a different line as another class by using the 'Avoid' constraint.

 Example: 11CHE:1 - Avoid - 11PHY:1

-If the user manually manipulates the lines, or adds the constraint after the lines have been generated, a warning will display in Lines > Line results > View lines:
+If the user manually manipulates the lines, or adds the constraint after the lines have been generated, a warning will display in Lines > Line results > View lines, indicated by a red C.

 Constraint: Lines

-Example: The school is running three 11CHE classes, and they have very specific reasons for needing to enforce that one class of each runs each on Lines 1, 2 and 3.
-As there are multiple classes of the 11CHE course running, the syntax :1 :2 and :3 must be used.
+Example: The school runs three 11CHE classes, and needs to enforce that one class runs on each of Lines 1, 2 and 3.
+As there are multiple classes of 11CHE course running, the :1 :2 and :3 syntax must be used.

 11CHE:1 - Lines - 1